-Castle Category: Family Friendly Castle Stays, Castles to Rent, and Self Catering Castle StaysCastle Tags: Best Castle and Chateau Stays Loire Valley, Best Chateau Stays near Nantes, and Best Chateau Stays near Tours
+Castle Categories: Family Friendly Castle Stays, Castles to Rent, and Self Catering Castle StaysCastle Tags: Best Castle & Chateau Stays in Loire Valley in 2023, Best Chateau Stays near Nantes in 2023, and Best Chateau Stays near Tours in 2023

 Most famous former guest: King Henri IV of France, aka ‘Good King Henry’.